status-im/status-desktop/scripts/translationScripts/README.md

 Then, run `node qstrConverter.js` in the `translationScripts/` directory.

+## Run XML translator script

+Most translations are already done in Status-React.
+To add those translations to the right `.ts` file, run `node xmlTranslator.js` in the `translationScripts/` directory.

+It will check all the TS files and get the good translation from the JSON file and set the translation as done.

+Some translations will not be done, check the next section to know how to translate.

+## Manually translate remaining strings

+Since not all strings used in the desktop app are also used in Status-React, the remaining will need to be translated manually.

+If the strings are not translated, it is not the end f the world, the English strings will be shown instead.

+To do so, you can use QT Linguist to help with the process.
+Check here to see the Linguist docs: https://doc.qt.io/qt-5/linguist-translators.html

+To open a TS file in QT Linguist, either open the software and use the `Open` feature it has, or go in the `ui/i18n` directory and run `linguist nameOfFile.ts`

 ## Updating translation files

 Updating the QML translation files is then very easy, as it comes with QT directly.
 It will scan all files in the projects (those listed in the `SOURCE` section of the `.pro` file) and then add or modify them in the XML-like `.ts` files.

 Just run `lupdate` in the `ui/` directory.

+## Generating binary translation files

+To have the final translation files that will be used by the app, just run `lrelease -idbased i18n/*.ts` in the `ui/` directory